Skip to content

 A screenshot of a spreadsheet after a successful action step test.

-Once everything is set up correctly, you're ready to begin using your Zap.
-And that's all!
+Once everything is set up correctly, click Publish to turn on your Zap.
+And that's it!
 From now on, all new leads from your Facebook Lead Ads account will be logged in your Google Sheet as a new row.

 Learn more: Looking for more ways to download your leads from Facebook Lead Ads?
 Here's how.